NixOS/rfcs/rfcs/0166-nix-formatting.md

 - No automatic code format can be as pretty as a carefully crafted manual one.
 There will always be "ugly" edge cases.
   - However, we argue that on average the new format will be an improvement, and that contributors should not waste their time making the code slightly more pretty.
-- Every formatter will have bugs, but the Nix format team will be able to make fixes.
+- Every formatter will have bugs, but the Nix formatter team will be able to make fixes.
 - Having a commit that changes the formatting, can make git blame harder to use.
   - This can be [worked around in interfaces](#git-blames).